ThorstenSuckow/thorsten.suckow-homberg.de/blog/2023-03-20-horde-mail-ignores-bcc/index.md

 Fixing this in `Horde/Mime/Mail.php` is also possible, although I do not know if that would cause any side effect since I could not find the expected type of `_bcc`.
-It gets checked in '_normalize()' (see above) so I guess this would be the better place to apply the fix:
+It gets checked in '_normalize()' (see above) so I guess this would be the better place to apply the fix, instead of doing this:

 ```diff title="Horde/Mime/Mail.php.diff"